ducksblock/wave-portal/README.md

 ![wave-portal-github](https://user-images.githubusercontent.com/105146670/167845686-3e6b8a6a-fb74-4b49-9f27-4258e40861cb.png)

-### Wave Portal lets users message and wave at a you on the blockchain 👋
+### Wave Portal is a DApp or Decentralized App which lets users message and wave at a you on the blockchain 👋

 **Usage:** Users have to connect their blockchain wallet with the project with the help of "Connect Wallet" button and then they can click the "Wave at Me" button to send you a nice message on the blockchain.
 The messgae will be visible alongwith the wallet address and message time